haifahrul/code-converter/README.md

 ![stars](https://img.shields.io/github/stars/haifahrul/code-converter)
 ![Hacktoberfest](https://img.shields.io/badge/Hacktoberfest-red)

-# code-converter based on website
+# Code Converter based on website
 Any converter tools is based on web.
 We made it to convert any type data such as JSON to Byte, Byte to JSON or etc.

-## TODO
--  [ ] Create UI/UX for input the value
--  [ ] Convert Byte to JSON

-let`s discuss for other converter or UI/UX...

 # Getting started